-As we get older, our skin gets more thin and dry and less elastic, so it is easier to damage.
+As we get older, our skin gets thinner, drier, and less elastic, so it is easier to damage.
 Poor nutrition—common among older people and people who cannot move easily—makes these natural changes in the skin worse.
 Skin in this condition may easily develop a pressure sore.

 How are they treated?

 Treatment focuses on preventing a sore from getting worse and on making the skin healthy again.
 Treatment includes: